 Bacterial soft rots are caused by numerous bacteria species and result in a slimy breakdown of the infected tissue.
 Trimming outer leaves, rapid cooling and low temperature storage reduce development of bacterial soft-rots.
 Breakage of the midribs often occurs during field packing and causes increased susceptibility to decay.
 Fungal pathogens may also lead to a watery breakdown of lettuce (watery soft rot or grey mould rot) but are distinguished from bacterial soft rots by the development of black and gray spores.
 Trimming and low temperatures also reduce the severity of these rots.

-Lettuce is delicious dressed with olive, nut or seed oils, and lemon juice.
-It is most commonly eaten raw, which gives you greatest health benefits, but it is also often cooked in Asian cuisines.
+Lettuce is delicious dressed with olive, nut or seed oils, and lemon juice—eating raw means you Veggy tip, but you may see it cooked in Asian cuisines.